 As mentioned above, incorrect business information is one of the most common business mistakes, which is easy to fix.

-Another common mistake is a business setting up a new listing when it moves to a new location – again, you need to just update the information on your existing listing, rather than creating a new one and ending up with duplicates.
+Another common mistake is setting up a new Business Profile when you move to a new location.
+Again, you need to just update the information on your existing profile, rather than create a new one and ending up with duplicates.

 Often, you might see things other than the business name in the business name field – for example, adding a promotional message, or the business location.
 This is pretty common, but the only thing that’s allowed in this field is the actual business name, and nothing more.
 It’s best to stay well within Google’s guidelines!

-Once you’ve set up Google My Business, be sure to use these features to make the most of it.
+Once you’ve set up a Google My Business account, be sure to use these features to make the most of your Business Profile.
 Although local SEO success will require work on aspects of technical SEO, content, and off-page SEO like any other SEO project, Google My Business lays a strong foundation.

-As search continues to evolve in 2018, with all signs pointing towards increased interactivity with Google SERPs at the expense of fewer clicks to your website, it makes sense to ensure you evolve with the times and ensure that it’s possible to drive conversions directly from your GMB listing.
+As search continues to evolve, with all signs pointing towards increased interactivity with Google SERPs at the expense of fewer clicks to your website, it makes sense to ensure you evolve with the times and ensure that it’s possible to drive conversions directly from your GMB listing.

 Stanley Dunthorne is an Owned Media Consultant at Nottingham-based Hallam, where he specializes in SEO.